BhavyaShaztry-Portfolio/user-profile-streaming/README.md

 The project is designed with the following components:

-Data Source: We use randomuser.me API to generate random user data for our pipeline.
+__Data Source__: We use randomuser.me API to generate random user data for our pipeline.
-Apache Airflow: Responsible for orchestrating the pipeline and storing fetched data in a PostgreSQL database.
+__Apache Airflow__: Responsible for orchestrating the pipeline and storing fetched data in a PostgreSQL database.
-Apache Kafka and Zookeeper: Used for streaming data from PostgreSQL to the processing engine.
+__Apache Kafka and Zookeeper__: Used for streaming data from PostgreSQL to the processing engine.
-Control Center and Schema Registry: Helps in monitoring and schema management of our Kafka streams.
+__Control Center and Schema Registry__: Helps in monitoring and schema management of our Kafka streams.
-Apache Spark: For data processing with its master and worker nodes.
+__Apache Spark__: For data processing with its master and worker nodes.
-Cassandra: Where the processed data will be stored.
+__Cassandra__: Where the processed data will be stored.

-Setup and Requirements
+# Setup and Requirements

 1. Clone the repository